Arctursus12/Altair_CPM_Testbench/README.md

 ```

 ## Checking Drives Without Booting
-This is vital for if your teacher/professor/instructor/idle curiosity leads you to downloading a peculiar folder full of `.DSK` files and you have not the slightest clue what they contain. <br>
+This is vital for if your teacher/professor/instructor/idle curiosity leads you to downloading a peculiar folder full of `.DSK` files and you have not the slightest clue what they contain.
+Not pointing any fingers. <br>
 To see what's on each disk without booting, you can use the `strings` command on your host system:

 ```bash